Apple Staff Software Engineer Interview: Where the ICT5 Bar Actually Shifts

 Most ICT5 candidates face one or two phone screens.

 Coding phone screens use CoderPad or HackerRank.
 Expect LeetCode medium-level problems, occasionally a hard.
 Topics lean toward graphs, trees, dynamic programming, and concurrency.
 Some teams add domain-flavored problems.
 A Wireless Software team might ask you to implement a thread-safe cache.
 A platform team might hand you a memory management puzzle in C++.
 You know, light reading.
+The framing of those problems matters as much as the solution, so practice asking the clarifying questions that flush out constraints before you write a line.

 System design phone screens sometimes replace the coding screen.
 These can be purely verbal, where you walk through a high-level architecture for something like a peer-to-peer crawling network or a real-time sync protocol.
 The interviewer is listening for how you frame tradeoffs, not whether you draw the perfect box diagram.